jsimonrichard/RoadApp/README.md

 ### Recommended Data
 In order to test and evaluate this our program we used the following data from the Ohio Department of Transportation's (ODOT) Transportation Information Mapping System (TIMS):

 * PCR Local
 * PCR State
 * Predicted PCR
 * Road Inventory
 * Traffic Congestion

 We recommend that you use data from your state's department of transportation.
 The data download portal for ODOT can be found at <https://gis.dot.state.oh.us/tims/Data/Download>, and the data glossary can be found at <https://gis.dot.state.oh.us/tims/Glossary>.
+Also, please note that **all data must be formatted as a CSV file**.

+### Example Parameters
+Example parameters for the data we used (as shown above) will be added in an *Example Parameters Folder*.